-This J.K.
-Rowling Biopic Script Is Getting A Ton Of Attention, And You Can Read The First Page Right Now
+This Movie Script Is About A Young J.K.
+Rowling & You Can Read The First Page Now

 As fans well know, the Harry Potter franchise is the gift that keeps on giving: not only has it presented the world with seven original fantasy books, but the series has also given Potterheads nearly 10 films (and counting), a stage play and published script, dozens and dozens of additional stories about the world and its characters, countless hours of interactive games and activities online, and so much more.
 As if all of those hours of entertainment aren't already enough, a promising J.K.
 Rowling biopic has a script, and you can read its first page right now.